oahitchhiker/engine/README.md

   HEARTBEAT_FOR_MASTER name since the code says to leave it unless you have a good reason.
 * Any trivial whitespace changes were left out
-* GrosBedo added win32 support back to the Makefile

-## TODO ##

-* Probably need to add Windows support back in
-* Cross compile in Linux for Windows
-    - Cross compiling for Windows may require more changes to the Makefile to enable ogg vorbis support
-    - Currently the vanillla ioquake3 travis builds are not using ogg
-* Verify that allowing say/say_team to bypass Cmd_Args_Sanitize is safe.
-* Try to avoid changing qcommon area to support GLSL.
-Canete's renderergl2 didn't need this change so this renderer shouldn't either.
-* Build in FreeBSD
-* Build in MacOSX
-* Remove compiler warnings.
-I kept them in for now so the code would be as close as possible to 0.8.8.
-* Potential GLSL debugging fix that was made available after 0.8.8 release

-## Upstream TODO ##

-* Look into adding #ifdef checks for IPv6 so it will build on older systems

-## Status ##

-* Initial testing was done on Debian
-* Need help testing on other platforms

 # ioquake3 README #